Adaptive Circuit Behavior and Generalization in Mechanistic Interpretability: : Performance without Faithfulness

-As established in the previous section, the \baseIOI circuit significantly outperforms the full model on the IOI prompt variants without any changes in the behavior of its components, which appears to be unfaithful to the full model.
-In this section, we identify the source of the deviations in behavior and functionality between the \baseIOI circuit and the full model.
+We observed in the previous section that the \baseIOI circuit significantly outperforms the full model on the IOI prompt variants, with most of its components maintaining similar attention patterns to \baseIOI inputs.
+In this section, we identify the source of the deviations in behavior and performance between the \baseIOI circuit and the full model.

 The basis of the discrepancy between the circuit and the model performance is a mechanism in the \baseIOI circuit which we term \textit{\stwohacking}.
-In the \baseIOI circuit, the Induction and Duplicate Token heads primarily attend to the \texttt{S2} token, which is always the incorrect answer in each of the IOI prompt variants.
+In the \baseIOI circuit, the Induction and Duplicate Token heads are primarily active at the \texttt{S2} token, which is always the incorrect answer in each of the IOI prompt variants.
 The outputs of these heads are then used by the S-Inhibition heads to suppress the attention on the \texttt{S1} and \texttt{S2} tokens.
 This mechanism is a key factor in how the circuit is able to return the correct (\texttt{IO}) token with high probability.

 However, evaluating this circuit requires \textit{knocking out} all paths that are not part of the circuit using \textit{mean ablation} \citep{wang2023interpretability}.
 In the \baseIOI circuit, the \texttt{S2} token is the only input token that has a path from the input tokens to the \texttt{END} token that passes through the Duplicate Token and Induction heads.
 This is because the paths from all other input tokens were shown to have a low causal effect on the model output during the circuit discovery process.
 As a result, the paths from all other input tokens to these heads are knocked out.